Last Updated on

 Dosing vs Non-Dosing

 Dosing versus non-dosing coffee grinders is exactly what they sound like.
 A dosing grinder will push out the right “dose” for your needs, directly into a container like a portafilter, when you pull a handle.
-These keep the ground coffee divided up into sections, ready to be used.
+These keep the coffee grounds divided up into sections, ready to be used.

 These can be a little messy to use and require more time spent cleaning (because there are more parts).
 They’re also more expensive than non-dosing grinders.
 That said, they’re more precise and consistent than non-dosing grinders.